ameli/imate/docs/ComputeLogDeterminant.rst

 In this module, by setting :attr:`UseLanczosTridiagonalization` to ``True``, the Lanczos tri-diagonalization method is applied.
 Whereas if this parameter is set to ``False``, the Golub-Kahn-Lanczos bi-diagonalization is used.

-The Golub-Kahn bi-diagonalization method is suitable for non-symmetric matrices.
-For the symmetric matrices, the Lanczos tri-diagonalization is preferred.
+Comparison of Lanczos and Golub-Kahn methods:
+    + The Lanczos tri-diagonalization method can only be applied to **symmetric** matrices.
+Whereas the Golub-Kahn bi-diagonalization method can be used for **non-symmetric** matrices.
+    + The Lanczos tri-diagonalization method is almost **twice faster** than the Golub-Kahn bi-diagonalization method on symmetric matrices.
+This is because the former has one matrix-vector multiplication per iterations, whereas the latter has two.

 .. warning::

-    When the matrix :math:`\mathbf{A}` is very close to the identity matrix, the Golub-Kahn bidoagonalization method that is implementd in this module is unstable.
+    When the matrix :math:`\mathbf{A}` is very close to the identity matrix, the Golub-Kahn bi-diagonalization method that is implemented in this module is unstable.

 ========
 Examples